-As businesses and business owners struggle COVID-19; impact on operations going forward, I thought it would be useful to revisit the issue of asset protection for wealthy families.
+As businesses and business owners struggle the impact of COVID-19 on operations going forward, I thought it would be useful to revisit the issue of asset protection for wealthy families.
 Liability is around every corner and the best laid plans can be wrecked with a car accident, an employee suit, or the discovery of asbestos in an investment property.

 Joining me is IKE DEVJI to discuss some of the ways to address this issue.
 He is a prominent attorney in Scottsdale, Arizona who focusses on asset protection for executives, business owners, athletes, entertainers, and other high visibility people that can be the object of creditors.
 Ike has personally practiced from Phoenix and Scottsdale, Arizona for over 17 years as an Asset Protection-only lawyer and helps protect a national client base of thousands of clients representing nearly $6 Billion in personal assets.

 Here are some real examples of the “impossible” that actually happened and resulted in large claims:

 - Parents away for the weekend return to find that a teenager died at their home during a party their child had from the drugs he brought with him;